 In the past DLO’s suffered from a negative reputation of being somewhat clunky and ineffective but a new kind of slick, commercially minded DLO is emerging that shakes off this historic image.

-Our whitepaper, Getting It Right First Time: How to build an effective in-house repairs and maintenance service, looks at the example of One Vision Housing (OVH) who are using a modern DLO.
-Now known as Sovini Property Services, they describe themselves as “a commercial, profit making, maintenance and construction company” (see more here).
+Our white paper, Getting It Right First Time: How to build an effective in-house repairs and maintenance service, looks at the example of One Vision Housing (OVH) who are using a modern DLO.
+Now known as Sovini Property Services, they describe themselves as “a commercial, profit making, maintenance and construction company”.
 Instead of profit going to shareholders, however, the money generated is reinvested back into improvement works and the creation of new homes.

 Calling Sovini Property Services a DLO is perhaps somewhat misleading, as they are much more than that.
 But this clearly demonstrates how the concept and makeup of DLOs has changed in recent years.